 The frequency of such events has accelerated over the past decade.
 Since 1980, the United States has experienced 285 weather and climate disasters causing damage totaling at least $1 billion, adjusted for inflation.
 The cumulative cost for these events is $1.9 trillion.

 As the frequency of such climate-driven events increases, investors increasingly are asking about the climate risk exposure for a property or portfolio.
-At the same time, industry experts believe some governments will start requiring climate risk disclosures within the next few years.
+At the same time, industry experts believe that some governments will start requiring climate risk disclosures within the next few years.

 Environmental, social, and governance (ESG) professionals have had to quickly become experts in climate risk assessments, turning to an increasingly wide offering of climate risk analysis providers.
 But when a person or firm tries to select the right partner, comparing apples to apples is nearly impossible.